BuvinJT/distbuilder/docs/ConfigClasses.md

 for installation or only for uninstallation.
 Having direct counterparts is not required.
 When defining an `externalOps` list with "pure uninstallation" actions, you should especially keep the reverse order of such operations in mind.

+**toolDependencies**: A list of [QtIfwInstallerTool](#qtifwinstallertool) objects.
+Tools defined this list will be rolled into the installer without explicitly updating the [QtIfwPackageScript](#qtifwpackagescript) owner of this operation object.

 ## QtIfwKillOp